StatsLearner/School/README.md

 # School codes
-Store some of my R codes to practice what I learn in MSc.
+Keep some of my R codes to practice what I learn in MSc.